-Despite the widespread presence of HIV in PLWH can the U.S., encounter discrimination and stigma due to their HIV status.
+Despite the widespread presence of HIV in encounter the U.S., PLWH can discrimination and stigma due to their HIV status.
 Research also suggests a link between HIV and violence, including intimate partner violence.
 (Source: Health Resources and Services Administration, HIV/AIDS Bureau, HRSA CARE Action, Intimate Partner Violence, September 2009).
 The physical and emotional effects of experiencing discrimination and violence can impact the health of PLWH as well as their ability to access HIV care and other needed resources.
-The 2016 Houston HIV Care Services Needs Assessment explored participant experiences with discrimination, physical violence, and psychological violence.
+The 2016 Houston HIV Care Services Needs Assessment explored participant experiences with discrimination, physical violence, psychological and violence.